 Adobe Acrobat Reader is a free software tool to view, print, and comment on PDF files.
-It is also connected to the Adobe Document Cloud − allowing you to work across devices.
 Despite its usefulness, you may need to uninstall Adobe Reader for some reason.
 In this article, we will tell you 2 ways of removing Adobe Reader completely, including the latest version of the software – Adobe Acrobat Reader DC.

-Way 1 – Uninstall Adobe Reader with App Cleaner
+Way 2 – Uninstall Adobe Reader with App Cleaner & Uninstaller

-You can easily delete Adobe Acrobat with the help of Adobe Reader removal tool App Cleaner.
-Just follow these 4 easy steps:
+You can easily delete Adobe Acrobat with the help of Adobe Reader removal tool App Cleaner & Uninstaller.
+Just follow these three easy steps:

 - Launch App Cleaner and scan your hard drive (the app does it automatically).